kamranahmedse/developer-roadmap/content/roadmaps/107-nodejs/content/104-nodejs-async-programming/107-set-immediate.md

 Where:

--`func` is the function to be delayed
+- `func` is the function to be delayed
--`param0, param1, ..., paramN` are the parameters the `func` function receives
+- `param0, param1, ..., paramN` are the parameters the `func` function receives

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>